 I looked at the rider who had changed his gearing.
 I didn’t say a word to him, just looked.
 Sized him up a little.
 He was about my age and I thought, “ah hah, you can’t make it with your normal gearing.”
 Then I wondered if I could.

 But then I spotted the normal geared bike.
-The rider had a rider jersey on with pajama bottoms, an obvious sign of a 20 year old.
+The rider had a rider jersey on with pajama bottoms, an obvious sign of a 20-year-old.
 I told him I was glad to see that he didn’t mess with his gearing and he responded that he races mountain bikes.
 Well, that didn’t help my confidence at all.

 This year it may not have been a goal but Ashley’s husband, Bryan, was with us and had never seen a moose.
 Yesterday we went out to Mt.
 Washington to register and saw our moose.
 Maybe it was a good sign.

 I tried to stretch and massage it for a while before returning and finishing the game.
-But the key test would be getting on the bike and riding bike to work.
+But the key test would be getting on the bike and riding the bike to work.
 I couldn’t.
 Every pedal stroke hurt and I knew that’s where I would get my power to climb the mountain.

 Tuesday evening I just tried to “spin” it out, riding very lightly in the neighborhood.
 There wasn’t power there.
 I tried the same Wednesday morning and still felt it.
-Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, that there would be power reserves in my leg when I needed them.
+Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, there would be power reserves in my leg when I needed them.

 My goals were simple.